timtadh/hackthology/hackthology/content/blog/oo-golang.md

 ### Limitations of Embedding as Inheritance

 In comparison to a language like Java, Go's form of inheritance is quite limited.
-There are multiple designs which can be easy accomplished in Java which are not possible in Go.
+There are multiple designs which can be easily accomplished in Java which are not possible in Go.
 Let's look at some of them.

 #### Overriding Methods